SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Abstract

 \section{Abstract}

-While prior work has explored whether large language models (LLMs) possess a ``theory of mind'' (ToM) - the ability to attribute mental states to oneself and others - there has been little work testing whether LLMs can {\it implicitly apply} such knowledge to predict behavior, or to judge whether an observed behavior is rational.
-Such skills are critical for appropriate interaction in social environments.
-Our approach to study such capabilities is to create a new dataset, called \dataset{}, containing concise, diverse stories (e.g., ``The can of Pringles has moldy chips in it.
-Mary picks up the can in the supermarket and walks to the cashier.''), each with three questions that test different degrees of ToM reasoning, asking models to predict (a) mental state (``Is Mary aware of the mold?''), (b) behavior (``Will Mary pay for the chips or report the mold?''), and (c) judgment (``Mary paid for the chips.
+Large language models (LLMs) are increasingly tested for a “Theory of Mind” (ToM) — the ability to attribute mental states to oneself and others.
+Yet most evaluations stop at explicit belief attribution in classical toy stories or stylized tasks, leaving open the questions of whether LLMs can implicitly apply such knowledge to predict human behavior, or to judge an observed behavior, in diverse scenarios.
+We introduce SimpleToM, a benchmark that advances ToM evaluation along two novel axes.
+First, it probes multiple levels of ToM reasoning, from mental state inference (explicit ToM) to behavior prediction and judgment (applied ToM).
+Second, it situates these tasks in diverse, everyday scenarios — such as supermarkets, hospitals, schools, and offices — where information asymmetries naturally arise (e.g., hidden defects in grocery store items, incomplete information in provider–patient interactions, or restricted access to locked devices).
+SimpleToM contains concise stories (e.g., ``The can of Pringles has moldy chips in it.
+Mary picks up the can in the supermarket and walks to the cashier.''), each with three questions that test different degrees of ToM reasoning, asking models to predict: (a) mental states (``Is Mary aware of the mold?''), (b) behaviors (``Will Mary pay for the chips or report the mold?''), and (c) judgments (``Mary paid for the chips.
 Was that reasonable?'').
-To our knowledge, SimpleToM is the first dataset to systematically explore downstream reasoning requiring knowledge of mental states in realistic scenarios.
-Our experimental results are intriguing: While most models can reliably predict mental state on our dataset (a), they often fail to correctly predict the behavior (b), and fare even worse at judging whether given behaviors are reasonable (c), despite being correctly aware of the protagonist's mental state should make such secondary predictions obvious.
-We further show that we can help models do better at (b) and (c) via interventions such as reminding the model of its earlier mental state answer and mental-state-specific chain-of-thought prompting, raising the action prediction accuracies (e.g., from 49.5\% to 93.5\% for GPT-4o) and judgment accuracies (e.g., from 15.3\% to 94.7\% in GPT-4o).
-However, while this shows that models can be coaxed to perform well, it requires task-specific interventions, and the natural model performances remain low, a cautionary tale for LLM deployment.
-SimpleToM thus breaks new ground in probing real-world ToM reasoning, and reveals surprising, new insights about current model capabilities.
-We hope the dataset enables further exploration by the community into this critical area of model behavior.
+Experiments reveal a striking gap: state-of-the-art models often reliably infer mental state (a), but fail at applying knowledge about the mental state for secondary predictions, with performance dropping sharply for behavior prediction (b) and further for behavior judgment (c).
+This exposes a critical fragility in LLMs’ social reasoning in terms of what they know (explicit ToM) versus how well they can implicitly apply that knowledge for predictions (applied ToM).
+By uniting assessment of different levels of ToM reasoning with diverse, everyday scenarios, SimpleToM opens new opportunities for rigorously evaluating and diagnosing ToM abilities in LLMs, and reveals surprising, new insights about current model capabilities, guiding efforts toward future generations of models capable of robust social understanding.